8.7.5 Transferee and Transferor Liabilities

 1. The transferee’s account is set up on NMF using the transferee’s Taxpayer Identification Number (TIN) with a "-D" (dummy) and "Transferee" after the name to indicate transferee status.

-3. The creation of the "Dummy" TIN format is necessitated by the fact that our current ERCS / AIMS programs do not allow both a MF and a NMF control for the same TIN.
+3. The creation of the "Dummy" TIN format is necessitated by the fact that current ERCS / AIMS programs do not allow both a Master File (MF) and a NMF control for the same TIN.
 Therefore, establish a dummy TIN with a "-D" for the transferee case.

 3. Unlimited liability cases: